mishamyrt/mobile-tools-autoeq/README.md

 # MobileTools to AutoEQ converter

 A utility that allows you to convert FFT measurements from [MobileTools](https://apps.apple.com/ru/app/mobile-tools-by-audiocontrol/id1321129383) into a format that [AutoEQ](https://github.com/jaakkopasanen/AutoEq) understands.
+It is worth calibrating the speakers to get a smooth amplitude-frequency response.

 ## Usage